IBM/storage-fusion/backup-restore/recipes/Maximo/2.9.x/optimizer/README.md

 Restore Maximo Suite ([Core](../core/README.md)) and its prerequisites <br>

 **Optional:** <br>
+[Grafana](https://ibm-mas.github.io/ansible-devops/roles/grafana/): You must install same version (v4 or v5) as in source cluster if you were previously using Grafana <br>
 Restore [DB2](../db2u/README.md) namespace if configured in source cluster <br>

 ### Steps for Maximo Optimizer namespace restore